WondwosenTsige/code-301-reading-notes/class-05.md

 ### Heroku Deployment

-- Heroku is a cloud platform that allow us you to create and deploy our own local server written with simmple javaScript file using Node.js as a server part technology
+- Heroku is a cloud platform that allow us you to create and deploy our own local server written with simple javaScript file using Node.js as a server part technology

 - Heroku cloud application platform then will turn our local server into a world wide server